Mortyick/enmity-themes/README.md

 # enmity-themes
-Some themes i made for Enmity (Discord Client for iOS)

-(None of these were intended to work on light mode or any version of discord that doesnt have the ancient UI anymore)

-One theme here supports modern Discord, and I don't plan on making more for now until v3 comes out.
+Some themes i made for Enmity (Discord Client for iOS) Most of these are for older versions that have the old ui, but idk if any of them work properly on versions past like 180 (None of these were intended to work on light mode) thx to a few others in ze enmoty dikcor for some stuff (idk how to credit properly lol)

 Created by mortyick